 If you’re not coming up with anything you like, try starting with a little melody on the I. Then move to the IV and repeat it.
 Now go up to the V and see what happens.
 You’re getting very close to the blues here, so chances are you’ll hear a new melody as soon as you hit that V. Play around with that idea for a while.

 And of course you’re now free to move between these three chords in any order.
 A staggering number of songs stick mainly to these three chords, so it’s possible that you could build a small career on this harmonic neighborhood alone.

-But we won’t settle for that, right?
-Tune in next time and we’ll explore a much more dangerous location, the relative minor!
+But you’re curious to see what else is possible, right?
+Tune in next time and we’ll explore a much more mysterious location, the relative minor!